rgl/jenkins-vagrant/README.md

 * Enable the simple `Logged-in users can do anything` Authorization security policy.
 * Add a SSH public key to `vagrant` user account and use it to access the CLI.
+  * Except on Windows; there it uses JNLP4/HTTPS to connect to the Jenkins Master from a Windows Service.
+Only a Windows Service has the needed permissions to run integration tests that use the WCF net.pipe transport and to build unity projects.
 * Optionally use LDAP user authentication.
 * Add and list users.
 * Install and configure plugins.